6. DTU course discovery

 Automatic updates

 I know for a fact that the course structure is changed once a year at around May or June.
 If I simply run the script yearly in July, then all will be good, right?
+Just to be certain, we run it monthly (because you never know).

 What will likely happen is that I forget about the project, or maybe don’t really care anymore.
 Maybe the first years it will work fine, but after that it will not work anymore.